karimassi/netviz/milestones/milestone1.md

 ## Exploratory Data Analysis

 In [this notebook](eda.ipynb), you will find some initial exploratory work on our data.
-It is also available [here](eda.md) under a nicer markdown format
+It is also available [here](eda.md) under a nicer markdown format.

 We show some insights and preliminary findings about the scrapped Netflix catalogue.
 Since we scrapped the data ourselves, the amount of missing values is negligible.